 MR. PERFECT (via Pro Wrestling Radio):

-“I’d have to say out of all of my matches my best would have to be with Bret Hart.”
+“I’d have to say out of all of my matches, my best would have to be with Bret Hart.”

 BRET HART (via Sports Illustrated):

-“Curt was one of the greatest athletes to ever put on a pair of wrestling boots.
-You could wake me up at four in the morning and I could wrestle Curt Hennig for an hour and have a five-star match.
-He was so safe in his matches, and logical.
+“Curt was one of the greatest athletes ever to put on a pair of wrestling boots.
+You could wake me up at four in the morning, and I could wrestle Curt Hennig for an hour and have a five-star match.
+He was so safe in his matches and logical.
 He didn’t waste a lot of moves.
 Every move made sense.
 There was a reason why he did it, and it fit into the theme of the whole storyline.
 A lot of wrestlers would be better off today if they watched Curt Hennig.
-It’s not about what you do, it’s how you do it.”
+It’s not about what you do; it’s how you do it."

 “We pretty much had the same chemistry, same age almost, same background…”